Fitness Model Kelsey Wells Sizzles In Sports Bra & Skintight Bike Shorts

 The post appears to be a fan favorite, as it has quickly racked up more than 6,000 likes.

 Kelsey has a tendency to post fitness related content on her Instagram account.
 Last month, the stunner uploaded a photo of herself at the gym, in which she showed off her unbelievable body in revealing workout gear.
 The fitness model noted in the post’s caption that she struggled with body image issues when she first began strength training.
 Kelsey clarified, however, that she now appreciates her muscular body.
-The post has been liked over 29,000 times since its upload.
+The post has been liked over 29,000 times since it was uploaded.

 View this post on Instagram